Raymon-Watson/sql-learning-notes/notes/02_joins.md

 To understand how JOINs work, it is important to understand ON and PRIMARY KEYs.
 **ON** tells us what column we are using match our JOINs.
 **PRIMARY KEY** is what we typically use to JOIN tables, these must uniquely identify rows.
+Typically this is done via an incrementing integer, but they can also be strings, hashed values, or other data types, so long as it is unique.
 More on both of these in the following sections.